How to Fix Lumpy Gravy—and Prevent It From Ever Happening Again

 Some lumpy foods can be forgiven; some are even desirable.
-Lumpy mashed potatoes or lumpy oatmeal, for instance?
-That rustic texture lends body and character.
+Textured mashed potatoes or bits of banana in your banana bread, anyone?
+That rustic mouthfeel lends body and character.
 But when it comes to gravy, the optimal texture is silky smooth.
 Gravy is often prone to last-minute foibles (learn how to fix salty gravy), but if you’re left wondering how to get lumps out of gravy, all it takes is a whisk and a little bit of stirring stamina.

 How to Fix Lumpy Gravy